The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Source Classification

-For C-AGBs, we adopt a lower stellar-to-PAH emission ratio threshold of $r_{2-7}< 3$ and $r_{2-3} < 1.5$.
-Our model tracks suggest that $r_{3}>0.9$ and $r_{3.6}<1.1$.
-For the MIRI flux ratios, we adopt $r_{7}<1$ to also account for the 7.5~$\mu$m molecular absorption feature.
+For the MIRI flux ratios, we adopt $r_{7}<1.3$ to also account for the 7.5~$\mu$m molecular absorption feature.
 Motivated by the $r_{11}$ ratios classified as C-AGBs and C-PAGBs in the LMC from \cite{Jones2017}, which have a median ratio of 2, we restrict this ratio to vary between 0.5 and 2.5.

+We further use the $r_{3\text{–}7}$ versus $r_{3.6\text{–}11}$ diagram to better establish a separation between O-AGB and C-AGB stars, and show the detectable models at our nearest target distance of 5.2~Mpc in the F1000W band in Figure~\ref{fig:models_flux_ratio}.
+We additionally only include LMC sources from \citet{Groenewegen2018}, as they better match the lower end of our metallicity range.
+C-AGB stars are shown as red hexagonal bins.
+We find that the relation $r_{3\text{–}7} < 0.65\left(r_{3.6\text{–}11}\right)^{1.2}$ includes all C-AGB models, along with a small number of older ($\gtrsim$Gyr) O-AGB models.
+In contrast, the majority of O-AGB models lie above this boundary, as do most of the detectable LMC M-type stars from \citet{Groenewegen2018}.

-We identified 1,859 and 272 C-AGBs in the 10~$\mu$m and 21~$\mu$m catalogs, respectively.
-We note that more than half of the C-AGBs detected in the 21~$\mu$m catalog are also found in the 10~$\mu$m catalog.
+We identified 384 and 57 C-AGBs in the 10~$\mu$m and 21~$\mu$m catalogs, respectively.
+We note that 12 out of the 57 C-AGBs detected in the 21~$\mu$m catalog ($\sim$20\%) have counterparts in the 10~$\mu$m catalog.
 We show the SED of one such source in Figure \ref{fig:cagb} from NGC 5068.
-C-AGBs detected at 21~$\mu$m are the brightest stellar population, rivaling embedded clusters.